chanon-m/Measure-Call-Quality/README.md

-Jitter is measured in timestam units.
+Jitter is measured in timestamp units.
 The formula of jitter can be:

 ```